 School of Education graduate students can apply for two funding opportunities that are unique to them as SoE students.
 The Hartzman Award is awarded biannually to cover travel-related expenses for an international conference.
 The International Summer Research or Residency Award is awarded every Spring for summer work completed outside of the U.S. or within Tribal Nations.
 Please read the application instructions for important details regarding required documents and relevant deadlines.

 Hartzman International Travel Award

-The Hartzman is awarded bi-annually, with calls for applications typically due the last Monday of November and March.
-For conferences held January 1-June 30, applications must be received by the last Monday in November.
+The Hartzman is awarded bi-annually, with calls for applications typically due the third Friday of November and March.
+For conferences held January 1-June 30, applications must be received by the third Friday in November.
 For conferences held July 1-December 31, applications must be received by the third Friday in March.
 In the 2022-2023 academic year, applications for this award will be offered through the Wisconsin Scholarship Hub (WiSH).

 Applicants may apply for the funding before their conference presentation is accepted; however, students must show evidence of conference presentation acceptance before receiving funding.

 The School of Education Global Engagement Office provides funding for summer research or residency with an arts organization between the months of May and August.
 The applications are due the last Monday of March.

 The funds are to be used for projects taking place outside of the United States and within Tribal Nations.
 The funds will be dispersed to students as a scholarship award.
 In general, travel awards range between $1,200-$2,000.
 Students are encouraged to apply for additional funding in order to get the total amount needed for their travel.